Vasectomy is a permanent procedure for men/people with a penis

 You need to have family doctor or walk-in clinic provide a referral.
 In the Lower Mainland, MetroVan Urology Group is an option:

-Willow Clinic also does vasectomies:
+Willow Clinic also does vasectomies but is not currently taking referrals:

 How fast can I get an appointment?